3liz/py-qgis-wps/README.md

 * Drop MS Windows specifics
 * Drop Python 2 support

-All these changes where not easy to implement without some drastic changes of the original code and it was a matter of time so that we couldn't afford to go through the whole process of pull request submission.
+All these changes where not easy to implement without some drastic changes of the original code and we think that it  deviates too much from the PyWPS original intentions.

 That is, we have decided to fork the original project and go along with it.

-So, we are really grateful to the original authors of PyWPS for the nice piece of software that helped us very much to start quickly our own project.
+So, we are really grateful to the original authors of PyWPS for the nice piece of software that helped us very much to start quickly this project.

 ## Why moving to Tornado instead WSGI

 * We need to support asyncio: asyncio require a blocking running loop.
 This cannot be achieved simply in a WSGI architecture.
-* Tornado has a better and better integration with native python asyncio and provide a great framework for handling server.
+* Tornado has a better and better integration with native python asyncio and provide a great framework for developpingf http server.

 ## Extensions to WPS